-Our operations in recent years have been, and may continue to be, impacted by supply chain constraints, labor shortages and raw material shortages, resulting in increased costs for raw materials, longer lead times, port congestion and increased freight costs caused, in part, by the COVID-19 pandemic, increased consumer demand, the uncertain economic environment, and other macroeconomic trends.
-As a result of these factors within the global supply chain, our gross margins were negatively impacted during Fiscal 2021 and, to a lesser extent in Fiscal 2022.
+Our operations in recent years have been, and may continue to be, impacted by supply chain constraints, labor shortages and raw material shortages, resulting in increased costs for raw materials, longer lead times, port congestion and increased freight costs.
+As a result of these factors within the global supply chain, our gross margins may be adversely impacted.
 We also rely on logistics providers to transport our products to our distribution centers.
 Delays in shipping may cause us to have to use more expensive air freight or other more costly methods to ship our products.
 Failure to adequately produce and timely ship our products to customers could lead to increased costs and lost sales, negatively impact our relationships with customers, and adversely impact our brand reputation.